WiMetrixDev/knowledge/architecture.md

 ### Auth Flow

-Frontend applications authenticate directly with KeyCloak thorough Openid-compliant REST API interfaces.
+Frontend applications authenticate directly with KeyCloak through Openid-compliant REST API interfaces.

 - Users login with a familiar username/password method from the login page
 - Upon successful authentication, The application receives an `Access Token`, a `Refresh Token`, and `User Info` for the authenticated user